-To take us through this time of change we need a new approach to leadership.
+To get us through this time of change we need a new approach to leadership.

-To find it we have to ask, what do we mean by Leadership?
+To find what that looks like, we have to ask ourselves a question: what do we mean by Leadership?

-The Churning says the essence of great leadership comes down to just two things, inspiration and results:
+The Churning argues that the essence of leadership comes down to just two things, creating inspiration and results: